Doug Plank

 Douglas Walter Plank (born March 4, 1953) is an American former professional football player and coach.
-He played as a safety for the Chicago Bears of the National Football League (NFL).
-Plank also played one year in the United States Football League (USFL) for the Chicago Blitz.
-He played college football for the Ohio State Buckeyes.
+He played as a safety for the Chicago Bears of the National Football League (NFL) and also played one year in the United States Football League (USFL) for the Chicago Blitz.
+He played college football for the Ohio State Buckeyes football winning 3 Big Ten Championships and played in three Rose Bowls.

 Early life

 Plank attended Norwin High School in North Huntingdon, Pennsylvania, where he played baseball, basketball, and football.
 His high school baseball batting average of .526 stood as a school record for over thirty years.
 Following his senior football season, Plank was voted MVP of the WPIAL’s Foothills Conference.

 He then played football for The Ohio State University, winning three Big Ten titles and participating in three consecutive Rose Bowls under legendary coach Woody Hayes.
 Plank played a reserve role at Ohio State starting only five games, playing mostly on special teams.
 One of those starts came against Northwestern his senior year in Chicago, where he was seen by a Chicago Bear scout.